 7) Content strategy

 Long gone is the belief that publicity only comes from media.
 As we have seen earlier, influencers and bloggers have become integral to brand awareness.
 More fundamental, however, is social media.
 Just about a decade ago, it was an immense struggle to get noticed by your market if the media didn’t cover your company.
 Enter Facebook and the game changed.
 The social network now has more than 1.5 billion users worldwide.
 Then followed Twitter, Instagram, Pinterest, and Google Plus – with more than a billion users interacting on these 4 social media networks every month.

 Social media is amazing because it creates a joyous loop: the customer comes to your website/company page —> finds interesting content —> shares it —> checks out what you offer —> probably buys it and leaves —> another customer finds your content shared on social media —> clicks it and goes to your website/company page to read it —> shares it, and the loop continues.

 8) Profitability will matter

-Before 2018 we saw startups boasting big numbers, but at the same time startups were not making any money.
-They received a lot of hype in the media but most of them either got more funding from investors or went to die after burning through their budgets in a few months.
-The result was that all the publicity they had received resulted in people questioning the reputations of publications.
-That had talked about the success of these companies.
+Before 2018 we saw startups boasting big numbers, but at the same time, startups were not making any money.
+They received a lot of hype in the media but most of them either got more funding from investors or went bust after burning through their budgets in a few months.
+As a result, people started questioning the reputations of the publications that had predicted the success of these companies.

 In 2023, we are predicting that media companies will care more about money.
 Aside from getting the users, will you as a startup be able to monetize those users and turn a profit?

 No one is living in a bubble now.
-Investors will be watching for startups that either offer too good a product or service without profits or for startups.
-That makes a profit and is just looking for a boost.
+Investors will be watching for startups that offer too good a product or service without profits.
+They will also be keeping an eye out for startups that make a profit and are just looking for a boost.
 Average startups with average ideas garnering users will be lucky to secure any meaningful media coverage or investor funding without any profits.

 9) Relationships will drive successful PR